smokycoffee/Linkbase-task/README.md

 ### Some challenges faced.
 Making the UI was pretty straightforward.
 Theres a file called SwiperVersion.js.
 That was the initial UI i tried out but i tried to re-create it with Jan's vision where i can only swipe with a navigation bar at the bottom of the screen.

 Which is the PurpleBarVersion.
-The issue I face with that is cuz i'm loading the current index or url one at a time. so everytime i swipe left or right with the purple container, i reload the webpage to its current index. wasn't sure if that's what the task intended so i have another version.
+The issue I faced with that is cuz i'm loading the current index or url one at a time. so everytime i swipe left or right with the purple container, i reload the webpage to its current index. wasn't sure if that's what the task intended so i have another version.

 The FlatlistVersion fixes the WebView loading one at a time as i'm pre-loading them in a flatlist and when i start traversing all the URls are loaded so there's no loading time. but the con is flatlist swiping cant be limited to the bottom area.